ilariamolinari/API_CustomerService/CustomerService-API.md

 }
 ```

-NOTE: By using this method, customerid is automatically generated to avoid conflicts.
+NOTE: customerid is automatically generated to avoid conflicts.

 POST method also produces a csv file (PostedCustomers.csv) in which appends posted customers.
-If the file does't exixts, is is created.
+If the file does't exixts, it is created.

 ### UPDATE customer (PUT) ###

- Allows to overwrite all information about an existing customer by knowing its customerid.
+Allows to overwrite all information about one or multiple existing customers by knowing its customerid.

 The request body needs to be in JSON format as shown in the example.

+Example
 ```
 PUT /customer